-Note: You can’t add a challenge/response script for connections that require autologin accounts.
-A server is an example of a client that uses autologin accounts.
+Note: You can’t add a challenge/response script for connections that use autologin profiles, such as a server.
 Servers are often unattended and are issued special certificates that allow automatic authentication instead of a username/password combination.

 Install or update the script

 - Sign in to your OpenVPN Access Server with root privileges through SSH or the server console.

 - On your OpenVPN Access Server, download the script: https://swupdate.openvpn.net/scripts/post_auth_custom_auth.py Or, you can retrieve the file directly onto your server as root with this command:

 - Save the file using a name of your choice.
 This example uses customauth.py as the file name, and the example file path is /root/customauth.py.